Think of doubt like a poisonous gas.

 Once the self-destroying part of the ego is destroyed, then what?
 Once we stop identifying with the parts of ourselves that we want to destroy and reject, we experience doubt.
 What is left?
 Who are you really?

 Perhaps this is where spiritual teachings can help.
 Christians are told you are made in the image of your maker and that the Kingdom of Heave is Within.
 Buddhist are told you have a Buddha nature.
 New agers believe that we are perfect and unique aspects of a universal cosmic field.
-If you cannot exists, it is not possible that I exists.
+If you cannot exists, it is not possible that I exist.

 Herein, lied the crux for Ross.
 Herein lies the crux for all of us.